PetJournal/petjournal.api/README.md

 ---

 \* Example of how to get `MAIL_PASS` in email provider Gmail:
-1. Click on your photo in the corner and go to "Manage your Google account".
-2. On the left click on "Security".
+1. Enter the security settings of your Gmail account.
-3. Look for the "Two-Step Verification" option and enable it.
+2. Look for the "Two-Step Verification" option and enable it.
-4. After that, still on the 2-Step Verification tab, look for "App Password".
+3. After that, still on the 2-Step Verification tab, look for "App Password".
-5. Select the app, choose a name and click generate.
+4. Select the app, choose a name and click generate.
-6. At the end you will have a password generated.
+5. At the end you will have a password generated.
 Just copy and use the `MAIL_PASS` credentials.

 <a href='#top'>🔼 Back to top</a>